Contagious McKean--Vlasov problems with common noise: from smooth to singular feedback through hitting times: Weak convergence of smoothed feedback systems

 where the constant $C$ is uniform in $n$.
-As $\mathbbm{T}$ is dense, by Kolmogorov's Criterion, there is a continuous process that is a modification of $\mathcal{M}$.
-As $\mathcal{M}$ is right continuous and $\mathbb{T}$ is dense, these two processes are indistinguishable.
-Hence $\mathcal{M}$ has a continuous version. \end{proof}
+As $\mathbb{T}$ is dense, by Kolmogorov's Criterion, there exists a continuous process that is a modification of $\mathcal{M}$.
+Since $\mathcal{M}$ is right continuous and $\mathbb{T}$ is dense, these two processes are indistinguishable.
+Hence, $\mathcal{M}$ has a continuous version. \end{proof}